admoexperience/generator-admo/README.md

 ### Using an exsisting app

-    cd admo-app-$app-name
+    cd $appName
     npm install
     grunt server

 ### Creating components
-From the project root.
+Run this command from the project root.

-    yo admo:component $component-name
+    yo admo:component $component

-This will create required js + scss files, They should automatically be added to `_include.html` and `main.scss`
+This will create required js + sass files.
+They should automatically be added to `_include.html` and `main.scss`

 ### Running and Building